Biology Quiz 8

 The infective stage of malaria is:

-The human-infective stage is sporozoites from the salivary gland of a mosquito.
+The human-infective stage of malaria is sporozoites from the salivary gland of an infected mosquito.
 The sporozoites grow and multiply in the liver to become merozoites.

 The red, orange and yellow colours of leaves are due to: